mastratton3/learnStateMonad/stateMonadTutorial.md

   13      |     None
   14      |     15.0
 ```
+Side Note: For this you're going to need to use the scalaz library.
+I would reccomend cloning this repo and using the sbt console command to load a REPL with Scalaz on the classpath.

 Historically, I would probably have writen function that uses internal mutable state but remains pure to the outside caller such as: